Supreme Court Rules Table of Contents

 The attorney shall file his or her written consent immediately upon his consenting to supervise a law student or graduate.
 Following such initial written consent, in every instance in which an attorney consents to continue supervising law students and graduates under this rule, the attorney shall annually refile his or her written consent with the clerk of the supreme court in the month of October.
 The attorney shall file a withdrawal of his written consent immediately upon the termination of his or her supervision of any such student or graduate.

 (3) In order to be eligible to appear:

 (a) the student shall

-(1) be enrolled full-time in a law school approved by the American Bar Association.
+(1) be enrolled at least 75% of full-time in a law school approved by the American Bar Association.
 The student shall be deemed to continue to meet this requirement as long as, following graduation, he or she is preparing to take and does take the next State bar examination of the State of his or her choice for which he or she is eligible or, having taken that examination, the student is awaiting publication of the results of, or admission to the bar after passing, that examination;

 (3) be certified, by either the dean or a faculty member of his or her law school designated by the dean, as qualified to provide the legal representation permitted by this rule.
 This certification may be withdrawn by the dean or designated faculty member by mailing a notice of withdrawal to the clerk of this court at any time without notice or hearing and without any showing of cause.
 The loss of certification by action of this court shall not be considered a reflection on the character or ability of the student.
 The dean or a faculty member designated by the dean may recertify such a student for appearances under this rule;